 Here we've concentrated on the current range of Garmin devices, including the Fenix 6, Forerunner 945, Vivoactive 4, and Lily, but if you're willing to go back a generation or two, then you can often save even more.
 You won't get all the most advanced features or the best battery life, but it's worth bearing in mind that Garmin often offers free software updates for its older models, so they can still be a good long-term investment.

 This Garmin round-up includes smartwatches and golf helpers, fitness trackers, and activity monitors.
 No matter what kind of activity you’re into, these are great Garmin deals on products you’ll love.
+The many Garmin promo codes are worth checking out too for specific savings.
 Not sure Garmin is the brand for you?
-Check out the latest cheap Fitbit prices and sales right here on TechRadar, or the best smartwatch deals and sales, and look forward to upcoming bargains during the 2022 Black Friday deals event.
+Check out the latest cheap Fitbit prices and sales right here on TechRadar, or the best smartwatch deals and sales.

 The best Garmin deals and sales